Blubberkins/COMP2511-Dungeon-Mania-Game/assumptions.md

 - Player presumably has more health than the zombie can do in one hit

 **Miscellaneous**
+- Sunstone does not get used to open doors/bribe mercenaries, but get used up in building
 - Midnight armour and sceptre has no durability
 - Swamp tile causes enemies to be stuck.
 - Interactable entities are boulder, door, mercenary, all collectables